 Explain that different people with different frames of references and experiences will pick different counties.
-For example, if you grew up in Florida, you might be more likely to pick Duval county.
-If you are from North Carolina, you might choose Onslow County.
 This is because our brain makes shortcuts for us based on our experiences.
 It can make it difficult for us to see the full picture.
 Implicit bias works in the same way.